fleetdm/fleet/handbook/company/README.md

 ### Open source
 The majority of the code, documentation, and content we create at Fleet is public and [source-available](https://fleetdm.com/handbook/company/why-this-way#why-open-source).
 The Fleet handbook is the central guide for how we run the company, and even it is open to the world.
 We [strive to be open](https://fleetdm.com/handbook/company#openness) and transparent in the way we run the business, as much as [confidentiality](https://fleetdm.com/handbook/company#levels-of-confidentiality) agreements (and time) allow.
 We perform better with an audience, and our audience performs better with us.

+### Every day
+When something is written down in the handbook, we actually mean it.
+This helps us know what to expect from one another.
+You can read more about what it's like to work at Fleet in ["📖Company/Communications"](https://fleetdm.com/handbook/company/communications).

 ## Why this way?
 At Fleet, we write things down.
 Even when we might be wrong.
 This helps us move quickly, provides clarity, and enables asynchronous work.
 The "Why this way?" page in the handbook discusses some of our most important decisions about the best way to work and the reasoning for them.
 For example: _"Why open source?"_, _"Why do we use a wireframe-first approach?"_, _"Why direct responsibility?_, and _"Why handbook-first strategy?"_  You can read more about these principles and suggest improvements in ["📖Company/Why this way?"](https://fleetdm.com/handbook/company/why-this-way)

 ## Open positions